dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:1-4 %}

 The first `import` gives the module access to the `Container` factory function which will be used to construct the container.
-The other `import` allow the module to use the `ApplicationContext` to extract state, use the `WorkerContainerProperties` to receive properties from its parent, and wrap the `WorkerContainer` class with the `container`.
+The other `import` allows the module to use the `ApplicationContext` to extract state, use the `WorkerContainerProperties` to receive properties from its parent, and wrap the `WorkerContainer` class with the `container`.

 Next, we need to address the fact that the container has two places to get properties from - its parent widget and the `ApplicationContext`.
 To tell the container how to manage this, we will create a function called `getProperties`.